MaceChettiyadan/Y11Notes/Economics/2. Supply & Demand/Homework.md

 ###### Changes in the Supply Curve
 - There are once again two changes
 	- **Shifts** - a shift of the whole curve left or right (a decrease or increase) caused by a **non-price factor**
-		- These factors are listed in [[Powerpoint - Supply#The effect of changes in non-price factors on quantity supplied]]
+		- These factors are listed in [[PPT - Supply#The effect of changes in non-price factors on quantity supplied]]
 	- **Movements** - a movement along the curve caused by a **change in price**